fhoudebert/tabulon/DEVELOPMENT.md

   verified — security rests entirely on the match id being unguessable.
   That contract (matchId + serialized `match.save()` + move detection by turn count) is exactly what `HttpRelayChannel` reproduces.
-- **Transports considered, and why these two**: a relay (polling now, push/WebSocket as an upgrade path) is the shortest path and can reuse any existing jocly-simple-match instance — its cost is that *someone* hosts it, and the relay sees the moves.
-Peer-to-peer avoids any server;
-  WebRTC was ruled out empirically (see above), and without STUN/TURN it would not have connected anything plain TCP cannot reach anyway.
+- **Why these two transports**: a relay is the shortest path and reuses any existing instance — its cost is that *someone* hosts it, and the relay sees the moves.
+Peer-to-peer needs no server at all; WebRTC was ruled out empirically (see above).
+Other mailboxes (a synced folder, a message per move over email or XMPP) would fit behind `RemoteChannel` too — that is the point of the interface.
-  Also considered and set aside: a synced folder (Dropbox/Syncthing) as a mailbox — zero network code but latency and tooling assumptions on both sides; move-per-message over email/XMPP/Matrix — correspondence-play UX, no live feel.
-Both remain possible `RemoteChannel` implementations if ever wanted, which is the point of the interface.
 - **Minimal security posture, stated**: unguessable match ids (UUID-class) for the relay, the 128-bit token for peer sessions, and no claim of confidentiality — neither transport encrypts by itself (the relay is